Posted in:

 The three important savings accounts are the first three listed above.
 Notice savings accounts offer variable interest rates, and withdrawals are available after a set date.
 Easy access savings accounts offer variable interest rates with free access to your money at any time.

-You can get fixed-rate savings accounts that offer up to around 1.45% interest.
+You can get fixed-rate savings accounts that offer up to around 5% interest.
 However, you will not be able to gain access to your money for a fixed duration – the shorter the duration, the lower the interest rate.
-A 12-month fixed rate would typically offer an interest rate of 0.75%, whereas a five-year fixed rate might offer up to 1.45% interest.
+A 12-month fixed rate could typically offer an interest rate of 5%, whereas a five-year fixed rate might offer up to 5.16% interest.
+These interest rates are the best you’ll find.
+Most savings accounts offer significantly. lower rates

 Moneyfarm does not offer savings accounts to clients.
-However, we have various investment accounts available to suit your risk tolerance and financial goals.
+However, we have various investment accounts available to suit your risk tolerance and financial goals, so the next step concerning the ISA vs savings account debate is to take a look at the different kinds of ISA accounts.

 Various types of ISA accounts

-When considering whether to invest in any type of ISA savings account, it’s important to ask yourself, “are ISAs worth it?
+When considering whether to invest in any type of ISA savings account, it’s important to ask yourself, “Are ISAs worth it?
 This question ultimately depends on your financial circumstances, investment goals, attitude to risk and time horizon.
+For example, if you are saving for a deposit on a house, you might decide on a Lifetime ISA (LISA) because the government will give you a 25% bonus worth up to £1,000 a year.

-A savings account or ISA choice is dependent on several factors.
+The choice between an ISA vs savings account is dependent on several factors.
 We have highlighted the differences between the two below.

 What is the difference between ISAs and savings accounts?